 In addition, Fairmont is a college town.
 There are a lot of students in Fairmont attending college, and as a result Fairmont provides a number of services, amenities and opportunities geared to the needs and activities of students.

 The most common language spoken in Fairmont is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Polish and Spanish.